eclipse-basyx/basyx-python-sdk/CONTRIBUTING.md

   of the specification used, or other relevant technical details that may be contributing to the issue.

-Additionally, if you have ideas for how to address the issue, you can include them here.
+Additionally, if you have ideas on how to address the issue, please include them here!

 ## Contribute Changes